araucaria-project/allsky/README.md

 Your allsky is accessible under the link http://ip_address/public.php .
 Go to Module manager and select (by moving to the selected modules) the module ALLSKY OCM process pipeline and enable it.
 Data should be written to /data/misc/allsky.

 The script will also download latest GOES satellite images for OCM and save in the /data/misc/satellite directory.

+TBD: after the internet lost module is automatically disabled (timeout limit), it should be fixed somehow.